 Since the fire, the National Trust has completed the enormous task of scaffolding, covering and stabilising the house, as well as protecting significant surviving architectural features and clearing the rooms of debris.

 Recognising the level of public interest and concern, and to help people understand the scale of the task and the long journey ahead, the Trust opened the building as soon as safety considerations allowed, welcoming 3,500 visitors over seven weeks in autumn 2016.

 In its current state, Clandon is an affecting experience: poetic, sensory, and wistful.
 But this is very much an intense ‘first visit’ response; as the Trust concluded after listening to feedback from its many stakeholders and the community, leaving the house as a ruin would deprive Clandon of a meaningful use and a future life.

-This two-stage international design competition is being managed on behalf of the Trust by independent competition specialists, Malcolm Reading Consultants.
-This is the National Trust’s first competition for a historic building and the Trust’s most important conservation project for a generation.
+This two-stage international design competition was managed on behalf of the Trust by independent competition specialists, Malcolm Reading Consultants.
+This was the National Trust’s first competition for a historic building, and Clandon Park is its most important conservation project for a generation.